 We rely upon information technology systems and networks, some of which are managed by third parties, in connection with a variety of business activities.
 Additionally, we collect and store data that is sensitive to Caterpillar.
 Operating these information technology systems and networks and processing and maintaining this data, in a secure manner, are critical to our business operations and strategy.
 Information technology security threats -- from user error to cybersecurity attacks designed to gain unauthorized access to our systems, networks and data -- are increasing in frequency and sophistication.
-Cybersecurity attacks may range from random attempts to coordinated and targeted attacks, including sophisticated computer crime and advanced threats.
+Cybersecurity attacks may range from random attempts to coordinated and targeted attacks, including sophisticated computer crime and advanced persistent threats.
 These threats pose a risk to the security of our systems and networks and the confidentiality, availability and integrity of our data.
-Cybersecurity attacks could also include attacks targeting the security, integrity and/or reliability of the hardware and software installed in our products.
+Cybersecurity attacks could also include attacks targeting customer data or the security, integrity and/or reliability of the hardware and software installed in our products.
 We have experienced cybersecurity attacks that have resulted in unauthorized parties gaining access to our information technology systems and networks, and we could in the future experience similar attacks.
 However, to date, no cybersecurity attack has had a material impact on our financial condition, results of operations or liquidity.
 While we actively manage information technology security risks within our control, there can be no assurance that such actions will be sufficient to mitigate all potential risks to our systems, networks and data.
-The potential consequences of a material cybersecurity attack include reputational damage, litigation with third parties, disruption to systems, unauthorized release of confidential or otherwise protected information, corruption of data, diminution in the value of our investment in research, development and engineering, and increased cybersecurity protection and remediation costs, which in turn could adversely affect our competitiveness and results
+The potential consequences of a material cybersecurity attack include reputational damage, litigation with third parties, disruption to systems, unauthorized release of confidential or otherwise protected information, corruption of data, diminution in the value of our investment in research, development and engineering, and increased cybersecurity protection and remediation costs, which in turn could adversely affect our competitiveness, results of operations and financial condition.
+The amount of insurance coverage we maintain may be inadequate to cover claims or liabilities relating to a cybersecurity attack.